Blair-Johnson/Blair-Johnson.github.io/index.md

 **Previously, I have worked as a deep learning research and development intern at the Intel Corporation under Dr. Nico Galoppo.
 I also had the pleasure of working on perception problems for CurbSide.ai, a startup company that sought to improve the safety of dockless electric vehicles.**

 ## Research Interests
+**Robotic Perception:** For robotic agents to solve the general problem of perception, they will need to discover both abstract and physical properties of their environment.
+Humans form internal representations of perceived objects that encode abstract concept hierarchies on top of physical property estimation.
+These representations inform how we plan and execute tasks, and I am interested in how future computer vision systems can create equally extensible and efficient representations.